smokja/Lua-learning/README.md

 ```
 ## Multi table
 ### Description
 Nested Arrays, nested tables.
-These are the actual representation of objects or more complex structures than just arrays of strings
+These can be used as a representation of objects or more complex structures and not just tables.

 ### Example
 ```lua